 - More than 700 miles of shoreline in Lakes Michigan and Huron and on their islands are potentially vulnerable to an oil release in the Straits that would result in accumulation requiring cleanup.

 - In a single case (worst case), more than 150 miles of shoreline could be impacted with a spill amount of 25,000 bbl.
-The maximum amount of shoreline impacted for a 10,000 bbl spill is more than 100 miles and for a 5,000 bbl spill is more than 70 miles.
+The maximum amount of shoreline impacted by a 10,000 bbl spill is more than 100 miles and for a 5,000 bbl spill is more than 70 miles.

 - More than 15% of Lake Michigan’s open water (3,528 square miles) and nearly 60% of Lake Huron’s open water (13,611 square miles) could be affected by visible oil from a spill in the Straits.